-Australia has been an active contributor in both sectors for a number of years and currently implements two separate five-year programs ending in 2017, addressing violence against women and disabilities in Cambodia: a \$13.5 million Ending Violence Against Women (EVAW) Program, and a \$10.4 million Disabilities Rights Initiative Cambodia (DRIC) Program.
+Australia currently implements two separate five-year programs ending in 2017, addressing violence against women and disabilities in Cambodia: a \$13.5 million Ending Violence Against Women (EVAW) Program, and a \$10.4 million Disabilities Rights Initiative Cambodia (DRIC) Program, implemented by UNDP, UNICEF, and WHO.
+Australia has also been active in education, health, infrastructure and agriculture.